jerryjj/devsec_050416/demo/secrets.md

 ## Demo 1: Using kubectl create secret

-Lets assume we have to files in our filesystem whose contents we want to expose as secrets.
+Lets assume we have two files in our filesystem whose contents we want to expose as secrets.

 Lets create those files first: